 - Break the eggs into the bowl and add the olive oil.

-- Fold it well, until the eggs are completely integrated and the mixture has a pasty consistency.
+- Fold it well, until the eggs are completely integrated and the mixture has a sticky consistency.

 - Add the flour, so that the mixture gains consistency, and mix again.

-- Sprinkle the mixture with coriander and blend it again.
+- Sprinkle the mixture with coriander and mix it again.

-- Make small balls with the codfish paste.
-You can make this process with your hands or with the help of two spoons
+- Make small balls with the codfish dough.
+You can make this process with your hands or with the help of two spoons.

-- Place the balls in the fryer and flatten them with a spoon, so that they resemble a hamburger.
+- Place the balls in the fryer and flatten them with a spoon, so that they resemble a burger patty.
 I was able to fit 4 fritters in the pan at once.

 - Cook the cod fritters for 2 to 3 minutes on each side or until they are cooked through and look golden brown.